Finger Techniques and Symbols 指法 Zhǐfǎ

 G. Some description reference the traditional techniques used to play the 7-stringed zither, the guqin.

-I am representing Dr. Ferguson's work here (with his permission) because A) it's the most comprehensive source of English language information on fingering techniques that I know of and B) to preserve this information and increase its accessibility.
-There are only four known copies of his work in the world.
+Dr. Ferguson's work was the original inspiration for early versions of this page.
+It was the most comprehensive source of English language information on fingering techniques that I could find, and he graciously sent me a high-quality electronic copy the he digitized himself.
+There are only five known physical copies of his work in the world.

 A few notes:

 1st The descriptions are my own summaries.
 My intent is to give you the basics of a technique so that you can ask a teacher to show you the intricacies.
-Therefore, some of the finer distinctions Ferguson documented are not represented here.
+Some of the finer distinctions are not represented here.

 2nd I have rearranged the ordering of the fingerings.
-I have grouped techniques in categories to emphasize when groups of techniques relate to each other, and when a complex technique is derived from a simple technique.
+I have grouped techniques in categories to emphasize when groups of techniques relate to each other.
 I have also tried to put simpler techniques first and complicated techniques second, as informed by my own learning experiences.

 4th there are abbreviations offered by Ferguson for some of the techniques.
-I do not yet understand when they are used, so I have documented a few that could easily be confused for unrelated characters.
+I do not see them in modern usage but I have documented a few that could easily be confused for unrelated characters.
 I have not attempted to display all of the abbreviations.

 5th: This list is built off of texts that are 40 to 60 years old.
-Names and their associated techniques have changed, I am sure, and I am equally sure that different styles of play would approach different techniques differently.
+Names and their associated techniques have changed.
+Techniques have different names in different traditions.
+This list is heavily biased towards Beijing and Shanghai-based materials.
 If something in this list conflicts with your understanding, send me an email and we'll figure it out!

 As explained by the The New Grove Dictionary of Music and Musicians: